The Chow Ring of the Hilbert Cube: Abstract

 \section{Abstract}

-Given a smooth projective variety $X$ over a field $k$, we compute the Chow ring of the Hilbert scheme of three points on $X$, $\hilb^3(X)$, as an algebra with generators and relations over the Chow ring of $X\times\sym^2(X)$.
+Given a smooth projective variety $X$ over an algebraically closed field $k$, we compute the Chow ring of the Hilbert scheme of three points on $X$, $\hilb^3(X)$, as an algebra with generators and relations over the Chow ring of $X\times\sym^2(X)$.
 If in addition the characteristic of $k$ is zero, we extend the computation to the quasi-projective case.